3 Hidden-state models

 If your goal is forecasting, then future observed data \(Y_{t+k}\) are your quantity of interest, and you only care about \(X_t\) and \(\theta\) to the extent that they allow you to estimate \(Y_{t+k}\).

-If your goal is reproduction number estimation (or the estimation of any hidden-state), then \(\theta\) is often a nuisance parameter which only care about to the extent that it allows you to estimate \(R_t\).
+If your goal is reproduction number estimation (or the estimation of any hidden-state), then \(\theta\) is often a nuisance parameter which you only care about to the extent that it allows you to estimate \(R_t\).

-If your goal is to learn about \(\theta\), say when modelling the effect of a non-pharmaceutical intervention, then \(\theta\) is likely your quantity of interest, and you only care about \(X_t\) to the extent that it allows you to estimate this effect.
+If your goal is to learn about \(\theta\), which may represent the effect of a non-pharmaceutical intervention, for example, then \(\theta\) is likely your quantity of interest, and you only care about \(X_t\) to the extent that it allows you to estimate this effect.

-A (sequential) hidden-state model is composed of two parts:
+A hidden-state model has two components:

-A state-space model:
+A state-space transition distribution:

 \[ P(X_t | X_{1:t-1}, \theta) \tag{3.1}\]